 Candace: I used Cloth 2 years ago to plan a trip to Rome, Italy.
 I photographed my travel wardrobe capsules so I could remember what made the outfit(s) complete.
 It was very helpful to have a handy reference when in new surroundings and jet-lagged.
 I liked looking at my app where everything with notes was right there when I needed it.
 “Cloth” changed and the new site seemed more complicated, so I stopped using it.
 Subsequently, I began to take photos on my iPhone and organize for travel without involving a third party

 My Little Closet – iTunes:

 Not sure what you should have in your closet?
-My 7 Steps to Style program will assist you in discovering the colours and styles of clothes that suit your body, plus help you understand how your unique personality influences what you do and don’t like to wear so that you save a ton of money each time you shop and know exactly what to put into your wardrobe app.
+My 7 Steps to Style program will assist you in discovering the colours and styles of clothes that suit your body, plus help you understand how your unique personality influences what you do and don’t like to wear so that you save a ton of money each time you shop and know exactly what to put into your outfit planning apps.
 Find out more here…